Working for Justice

 - Counter growing inequality through a Raise the Wage campaign

 - Promote an Economy of Health & Caring through support for Paid Family & Medical Leave

 - Protect the most vulnerable among us – low income, women & children, people of color, refugees, seniors

 Love & Justice

 The Love & Justice team organizes the First UU Society’s weekly Love & Justice vigils.
 Vigils are held every Wednesday at 5:15 p.m. in front the of the First UU Society Meeting House with a different focus each week – Racial Justice and Black Lives Matter (1st Wednesday of the month), Economic Justice (2nd Wednesday), Climate Justice (3rd Wednesday), Immigration and Refugees (4th Wednesday), and Peace (5th Wednesday).

 Vermont Interfaith Action

 Members of the First UU Society have had a close working relationship with Vermont Interfaith Action (VIA) for many years.
 As an institution, the First UU Society shares loose plate collections with VIA, provides low-rent offices for the organization, and helps publicize its social-action priorities and events.
-The Economic and Racial Justice Task Forces work actively with Vermont Interfaith Action.
+The Economic Justice Task Force and Racial Justice Team work actively with Vermont Interfaith Action.